IgorTimoshenko/IMTDataGridBundle/README.md

 }
 ```

-An object of the column in the constructor method takes an array of options.
+> Because was specified the `url` option for the grid, after rendering the grid
-There are four options: `index`, `label`, `name`, `template`.
-The first three
+> on the client-side will be made an additional request to the server to
-are required.
-You can also pass more options, if necessary.
-For instance, if
+> retrieve data.
+So you need to bind with the grid the request that came to the
-needed pass them to the library on the client-side.
+> server.

-Once the construction of the object that reflects the grid is finished, you need
+Once the construction of the grid using by the grid builder is finished, you
-to call the `createView` method which will create an object of the grid view.
+need to call the `createView` method which will create an object of the grid
-You can pass this object into the template to configure rendering the grid on
+view.
+You can pass this object into the template to configure rendering the grid
-the client-side:
+on the client-side:

 ```html
 {# in AcmePostBundle:Post:list.html.twig #}